 I'm spotting from the implant.
 What can I do to stop it?

-This is a side effect that may be hard to fix, but if you’ve only had the implant for a few months or less, it could also lessen or go away on its own.
+This is a side effect that may be hard to fix.
+If you’ve had the implant for a few months or less, it could go away on its own.
+A health care provider can also offer some options to help with bleeding if you want to keep using the implant.
 Check out our Provider Perspective “Side effect spotlight: What’s up with spotting?” for more information.
+Still not working?
+You might want to check out methods that let you have a predictable period like the pill, the patch, or the ring.

 Want to learn more?